- How often do you feel stressed or overwhelmed?

 - Do you experience hormonal imbalances?

 - You are struggling to get your chronic condition under control?

 Perth Natural Medicine Clinic

-Here at Blossoming Vitality Natural Health Clinic, I can assist you with most of your health conditions.
-Some of my areas of interest are listed below.
+Here at Blossoming Vitality Natural Health Clinic, we can assist you with most of your health conditions, including the following:

 Fatigue is a feeling of constant physical and/or mental tiredness or weakness that we are all likely to experience at some stage of life.
 However, if your fatigue is chronic and it interferes with your daily life, then it must be addressed.

 Fatigue is a symptom of dysfunction or disease process in the body and can be caused by a variety of issues including stress, insomnia, nutritional deficiencies, toxicity, poor digestion, hormone imbalances, food allergies and sensitivities, auto-immune conditions, chronic inflammation and poor lifestyle choices.
 Fatigue is often accompanied by other symptoms such as muscular pain or weakness, poor concentration and motivation, increased susceptibility to infections, appetite loss, moodiness and dizziness, among others.

 Adrenal fatigue symptoms are more appropriately referred to as symptoms of poorly functioning hypothalamic–pituitary–adrenal axis (HPA axis).
 The HPA axis is your body’s hormonal response system to chronic stress.
 HPA refers to three hormone-secreting glands the hypothalamus and the pituitary gland in the brain, and the adrenal glands, which sit on top of the kidneys.